TheReal1604/disk-encryption-hetzner/ubuntu/ubuntu_swraid_lvm_luks.md

 - `grub-install /dev/sda` (or `grub-install /dev/nvme0n1` if you use nvme)
 - `grub-install /dev/sdb` (or `grub-install /dev/nvme1n1` if you use nvme)

-To be sure the network interface is coming up:

-- `vi /etc/rc.local`
-- Insert the line: `/sbin/ifdown --force eth0`
-- Insert the line: `/sbin/ifup --force eth0`

 Time for our first reboot.. fingers crossed!

 - `exit`